Neurodiversity Celebration Week

 Pledge Your Support for Neurodiversity!

-Dates: Throughout the week (dates and times below)
+Dates: Throughout the week (dates and times TBD)

 We will be tabling throughout the week with a Pledge for Brandeis Community Members to sign to pronounce your support for Neurodiversity on campus.
-We will also have resources and other giveaways!
-Tabling will be the following times and locations:
+We are also partnering with Active Minds to have resources and other giveaways!
+Tabling times and locations are TBA!

 March Book Display: Celebrate Neurodiversity

-Description: In coordination with Student Accessibility Support, Brandeis Library is participating in Neurodiversity Celebration Week (March 17-21, 2025).
-Stop by their book display throughout the month of March to find books by neurodivergent authors, books about neurodiversity, and fiction and comics featuring neurodivergent characters.
-The book display is located on Farber 1, around the corner from Starbucks.
-You can also view ebooks in the themed collection on DeisGallery.
+Description: In coordination with Student Accessibility Support, Brandeis Library is participating in Neurodiversity Celebration Week (March 16-20, 2026).
+Stop by our highlighted counter book display throughout the month of March to find books by neurodivergent authors, books about neurodiversity, and fiction and comics featuring neurodivergent characters.
+The book display is located at the Information & Borrowing Desk in Goldfarb.
+You can also view ebooks in our themed collection on DeisGallery.

 Direct link to the DeisGallery ebook collection